Haywhyprime88/Kultra-Mega-Stores/README.md

         GROUP BY Customer_Name
         ORDER BY Total_Profit DESC;

+Emily Phan is the most profitable customer	34,005.44
 ________________________________________
 10. Who returned items, and what customer segment do they belong to?